hiepttit/QLSanBongIonic/README.md

 ionic cordova run android
 ```

-To design pages for Ionic project, you can using [it](https://creator.ionic.io/).
+To design pages for Ionic project, you can use [it](https://creator.ionic.io/).

 To release Ionic App
 ```